Published REST Service

 The service name uniquely identifies the service in the app.
 It is also displayed in OpenAPI (Swagger) documentation page.

-When service is initially created, service name is used in the creation of the default location for the service.
+When a service is initially created, service name is used in the creation of the default location for the service.
 If the service name contains any spaces or special characters, they will be replaced with the _ character in the service location.

 Version